-What’s more impressive than an introductory credit card signup bonus worth 40,000 bonus miles after you spend $3,000 within the first 90 days, worth $500 in travel statement credit?
+What’s more impressive than an introductory credit card signup bonus worth 50,000 bonus miles after you spend $3,000 within the first 90 days, worth $500 in travel statement credit?
 How about on-going high rewards rates to the tune of 2 mileage points for every $1 spent?
 If that entices you, read on.
 The Barclaycard Arrival Plus™ World Elite MasterCard® has more to offer, which is exactly why it was nominated for a CardRating’s Editor’s Choice Award, 2016 as one of our favorite travel cards:

 Each time you redeem your mileage, you get 5% back to use on your next redemption.
 So if you redeem, say, 60,000 travel miles, you get 3,000 miles toward your next trip.
 We love this innovative approach to earning travel points.